 We always look to be fair and reasonable.
 However, you might disagree with us.
 You are fully entitled to do that.
 However, once a decision has been made the case is closed.
-We won't be able to help you further, but we can advise you what else you can do: for example, taking legal action through the courts.
+We won't be able to help you further, but we can advise you what else you can do: for example, taking legal action through the courts where the outcome may differ to the Ombudsman's decision